 CAPS offers autumn quarter workshops, sample cover letters, curricula vitæ, and resumes to download, and a list of useful publications for graduate students seeking both academic and non-academic positions.
 You can also make an appointment with a CAPS counselor who specializes in career opportunities outside academia for master’s and doctoral degree students in the social sciences.
 An extensive career library and reference librarian is also available at CAPS office.
 CAPS is located in Ida Noyes Hall, 1212 E. 59th Street, or telephone the office at 773/702-7040.

-The University of Chicago has contracted with Interfolio, Inc. to maintain credentials files, sometimes known as the dossier, for students seeking jobs or fellowships.
+The Office of Career Advancement partners with Interfolio, Inc. to maintain credentials files, sometimes known as the dossier, for students seeking jobs or fellowships.
 A confidential credentials file allows each of your recommenders to write one letter which is stored and may be used repeatedly for any period of time.
 You may also elect to keep copies of transcripts, teaching evaluations, or sample syllabi in your file.
 You select which materials in the file to send with each fellowship or job application.
 Letters and other materials can be updated as you progress through your graduate studies.
 You can consult with your dissertation director or placement committee for advice on preparing the dossier.
+Students create their own account with interfolio.
+AHA members may save on a yearly subscription.